 “Unrest, Subversion, Repression, and Human Security in China,” in Courtney Hillebrecht, Patrice McMahon, and Tyler White, eds., At Home and Abroad: How States Respond to Human Security.
-Routledge, forthcoming.
+New York: Routledge, 2013: 25-47.

 “Crossing the River by Feeling for Stones or Carried Across by the Current?
 The Dynamics of Reform in Post-Mao China,” in Scott Kennedy, ed., Beyond the Middle Kingdom: Comparative Perspectives on China’s Capitalist Transformation.
-Stanford University Press, 2011: 117-142.
+Palo Alto, CD: Stanford University Press, 2011: 117-142.

 “China’s War on Corruption,” in Tong Gong and Stephen K. Ma, eds., Preventing Corruption in Asia: Institutional Design and Policy Capacity.
 New York: Routledge, 2009: 15-29.